davidmegginson/fgfs-scenery-build/static/README.md

 The author, David Megginson, asserts no intellectual property rights over this scenery, so it is likely in the Public Domain.
 See UNLICENSE.md for details.

-The airport source data itself is GPL, including the following statement:
+The airport source data itself is GPL, including the following statement in the original FlightGear copy:

 > 1000 Version - data cycle 2013.10, build 20131335, metadata AptXP1000, further modified by the FlightGear team (cf. <https://sourceforge.net/p/flightgear/fgmeta/ci/next/tree/changes-in-dat-files/apt.dat>).
 Copyright © 2013, Robin A. Peel (robin@x-plane.com).
 This data is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program ("AptNavGNULicence.txt"); if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307, USA.